Q: Do you provide a written report for in-home assessments? What is included in the report?

 For electric fields, consider purchasing a body voltage meter from Less EMF, with a two-foot grounding stake purchased from your local hardware store.

-A simple hand-held, battery-powered AM radio can also be very helpful in measuring harmonics (dirty electricity).
+A simple hand-held, battery-powered AM radio can also be very helpful in identifying sources of harmonics (dirty electricity).

 A: Try the website www.antennasearch.com; it doesn’t list all of them, but it does capture many of them.
 Once you type in your address, maps with the location of antennas and towers within a 4 mile radius of your home will appear.